-1. Apply for and feed data via our X-Range ADS-B receiver.
+1. Apply for and feed data via our XRange ADS-B receiver.

-- • After a quick review of your application, your receiver will be shipped out to you.
+- After a quick review of your application, your receiver will be shipped out to you.

-- • If you wish to feed data via plane plotter, you’ll need a generic USB DVB Dongle or an AirNav FlightStick, which can be purchased here on Amazon or Ebay.
+- If you wish to feed data via PlanePlotter or AirNav RadarBox for Windows, you’ll need a generic USB DVB Dongle or an AirNav FlightStick, which can be purchased here on Amazon or Ebay.

-- • Purchasing the setup will set you back about $10 - $15, but bear in mind that once you start feeding to RadarBox, you’ll be given a complimentary subscription of our Business account that retails for $39.95/month.
+- Purchasing the setup will set you back about $10 - $15, but bear in mind that once you start feeding to RadarBox, you’ll be given a complimentary subscription of our Business account that retails for $39.95/month.

 - i.
 Open the PlanePlotter application.